 Note: The word ‘best’ in this context is wholly subjective and based on my preferences.

 Best Portuguese cheese

-While I am fond of them, I would choose a queijada, a light tart made with cheese, or the wickedly indulgent três delicias from the Algarve with its layers of carob, fig and almond.
-(This one has an added layer of chocolate so I suppose it should be called quatro delicias).
+While I am fond of these custardy treats, I prefer a queijada, a light tart made with cheese, or the wickedly indulgent três delicias from the Algarve with its layers of carob, fig and almond.
+(The one pictured below has an added layer of chocolate so I suppose it should be called quatro delicias).

 Best Portuguese bread

-For white bread rolls, my first choice is pão da avó (grandma’s bread), which is crusty, moist, full of holes and very tasty.
+For white bread, my first choice is pão da avó (grandma’s bread), which is crusty, moist, full of holes and very tasty.